wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Assign rules to roles
 ---------------------

-Use the `POST /security/roles/{role_id}/rules <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.set_role_rule>`__ endpoint to assign rules directly to a specific role by specifying the role ID and the IDs of the rules.
+Use the :api-ref:`POST /security/roles/{role_id}/rules <operation/api.controllers.security_controller.set_role_rule>` endpoint to assign rules directly to a specific role by specifying the role ID and the IDs of the rules.
 A role can have multiple rules, and you can assign a single rule to multiple roles.

 To assign rules, you need to specify both the rule ID and the role ID.
 For example, to add ``alpha_rule`` with ID ``100`` to the ``team-alpha`` role with *role_id* ``100``, use this request: